-When you’re thinking about using an electric heater, or any appliance for that matter, it’s important to know exactly how much electricity your circuit breakers can handle before you make a purchase.
-You don’t want to deal with the hassles of continuously tripping your circuit breakers, or worse.
+When you’re considering installing a new heater, HVAC unit, thermostat, or any electrical appliance for that matter, it’s important to know exactly how much electricity your circuit breakers can handle before the circuit trips.